IBM/trusted-service-identity/examples/spire-sidecar/README.md

 Where the userid and password must match the DB values used in our sample configuration [config/db-node.yaml](config/db-node.yaml)

-[**TODO:** *we need to make sure all the password and users values match accross all the examples, deployments and configurations.
-We need to document why we have 2 different passwords ^^??*]

 where, for example, we can have [config/config.json](config/config.json):
 ```json
 {